Richmond, London: Field sports

-Old Deer Park provides open recreation areas, football, rugby and other pitches, and has a leisure centre, Pools on the Park, run by the borough council, with 33m indoor and outdoor pools and a fitness centre.
+Old Deer Park provides open recreation areas, football, rugby and other pitches, and has a leisure centre, Pools on the Park.
+The leisure centre is run by the borough council, and has 33m indoor and outdoor pools and a fitness centre.

 The park also includes the Royal Mid-Surrey Golf Club with both golf and pitch and putt courses, and the Richmond Athletic Ground, home to Richmond F.C. and London Scottish rugby clubs.

-An additional sports ground is home to both the Richmond Cricket Club and the London Welsh Rugby Union club, as well as tennis courts and a bowling green.
+An additional sports ground at Old Deer Park is home to both the Richmond Cricket Club and the London Welsh rugby union club, as well as tennis courts and a bowling green.
 The Prince's Head Cricket Club holds fixtures on Richmond Green throughout the summer.

+Richmond Hockey Club, a founder member of England Hockey, was established in 1874 and was based from then until 2001 at Old Deer Park.
+It now plays at the University of Westminster Sports Grounds in Chiswick and competes in the Men's England Hockey League and the London Hockey League.

 Running

 5K Parkrun events take place every Saturday morning at Old Deer Park and Richmond Park.